carlosangon/venus_de_milo_ar/README.md

 The steps to use or view this project are:

-1. Install the dependencies `budo` to run application
+1. Install the dependencies to run application
 2. Run the project to experience some cool stuff

 Run these steps using the following commands: